Michael John Morse

 Resurrect his career he did with an excellent season with San Francisco in 2014.
 As the team's regular left fielder, he played 131 games, hitting .279 with 32 doubles and 16 homers, scoring 48 runs and driving in 61, for an OPS+ of 130.
 Unfortunately, he suffered an injury late in the year that meant he missed the first two rounds of the postseason, and could not play the field when he returned.
 Still, he contributed some big hits as a pinch-hitter and designated hitter as the Giants won their third World Series title in five years, defeating the Kansas City Royals in seven games in the Fall Classic.
 His biggest hit of the postseason was a pinch homer off Pat Neshek of the St. Louis Cardinals in Game 5 of the NLCS on October 16th which tied the score at 3-3 and set the stage for Travis Ishikawa, who had replaced him as the starting left fielder, to end the series with a walk-off homer in the bottom of the 9th.

 A sought-after player once again, Morse cashed in on his comeback by signing a two-year deal with the Miami Marlins on December 17th, worth $16 million.
 He was slated to move to first base and bat clean-up for his new team but things did not go as he expected in 2015.
 He was only hitting .211 with a pair of homers on May 23rd when he was felled by an injury which put him out of action until the beginning of July.
 When he returned, he no longer had his starting job waiting for him, as rookie Justin Bour had hit quite well in his absence.
 Reduced to a bench role, he played sparingly until on July 30th, he was sent to the Los Angeles Dodgers along with P Mat Latos, another costly off-season acquisition, in a move clearly designed to shed salary; the Marlins received three minor leaguers in exchange, Victor Araujo, Jeff Brigham and Kevin Guzman.
 He was hitting .213 with 4 homers and 12 RBIs in 53 games.
-It turned out that the Dodgers had only acquired Michael in order to put their hands on Latos, as they immediately had him designated for assignment and on July 31, they sent him to the Pittsburgh Pirates in return for Jose Tabata; Pittsburgh was seeking a right-handed compliment to Pedro Alvarez at 1B.
+It turned out that the Dodgers had only acquired Michael in order to put their hands on Latos, as they immediately had him designated for assignment and on July 31st, they sent him to the Pittsburgh Pirates in return for Jose Tabata; Pittsburgh was seeking a right-handed complement to Pedro Alvarez at 1B.
 In 45 games with the Pirates, he hit .275 with 1 homer and 7 RBIs. he also had a hit as a pinch-hitter in the National League Wild Card Game against the Chicgo Cubs. he stayed with the Pirates in 2016 but was released on April 21st after starting the season 0 for 8.
 He returned to the Giants in spring training of 2017, but his comeback attempt hit a roadblock on March 20th when he sustained a hamstring injury in an exhibition game.
 While he had a good shot of making the team before the injury, he now faced a minor league rehabilitation with no guarantee of being called up once healthy.

 - 20-Home Run Seasons: 1 (2011)